The Mad Hedge Fund Trader

 In 1976 he was appointed the Tokyo correspondent for The Economist magazine and the Financial Times.
-For the next seven years he published thousands of articles about the economies, companies, and leaders of Asia.
+For the next seven years he published thousands of articles about the economies, companies, and leaders of every country in Asia.
 He was one of the first American correspondents to cover China during the Cultural Revolution.
 He reported on the American attempt to climb Mount Everest and guerilla wars throughout Southeast Asia.
 The major figures he interviewed included China?s Premier Deng Xiaoping, Ferdinand Marcos of the Philippines, the UK?s Margaret Thatcher, the PLO?s Yassir Arafat, CIA head William Colby, and of course, President Ronald Reagan.

-In 1989 Thomas was appointed a director of the Swiss Bank Corp responsible for its then vast portfolio of Japanese equity derivatives.
+In 1989 John Thomas was appointed a director of the Swiss Bank Corp responsible for its then vast portfolio of Japanese equity derivatives.
 A year later he left to set up the first ever dedicated international hedge fund, which became a top performer in the industry.

 Seeing the incredible inefficiencies and severe mispricing offered by the popping of multiple bubbles during the Great Crash of 2008, and missing the adrenaline of the marketplace, he returned to active hedge fund management.
 With The Diary of a Mad Hedge Fund Trader, his goal is to broaden public understanding of the techniques and strategies employed by the most successful hedge funds so that they may more profitably manage their own money.

-In his free time, Thomas climbs mountains, does long distance backpacks, practices karate, performs aerobatics in antique aircraft, collects vintage wines, reads the Japanese classics, and engages in a wide variety of public service and philanthropic activities.
+In his free time, John Thomas climbs mountains, does long distance backpacks, practices karate, performs aerobatics in antique aircraft, collects vintages wines, reads the Japanese classics, and engages in a wide variety of public service and philanthropic activities.

 His career has taken him up to 20,000 feet on Mount Everest, to the edge of space at 90,000 feet in the Cockpit of a MIG-25, and to the depths of a sunken Japanese fleet in the Truk Lagoon.
 Why they call him "mad" he will never understand.